 From 2006-2016, Rivas produced Las Marchas y Intervenciones, a body of work consisting of photographs of rallies and other actions within the U.S. immigrant and refugee rights movement that he has participated in, with a series of interdisciplinary projects through which those images were revisited, tactically transformed, and re-contextualized, such as Las Gran Marchas Revisited – a multifaceted project commemorating the ten-year anniversary of the two largest immigrant rights demonstrations in U.S. history, the March 25th & May 1st marches of 2006 in Los Angeles, in collaboration with several main organizers and youth who participated.
 The collection of projects also includes a site-specific public intervention revisiting the 2007 police invasion of MacArthur Park in L.A. during a rally, which features life-size cardboard cut-outs followed by a multimedia installation about the invasion and one-year anniversary intervention.
 The original photographs used to create the installations were also used for a community-based newspaper and as evidence for police brutality victims during the invasion in a legal case that was won.
 Additionally, included is a project called Por Que Occupy – comprised of a billboard, sticker campaign, and participatory web-based platform that intersected the immigrant rights movement with the Occupy and Indignados (Spain) movements.

 In 2012, Rivas created the U.S. Department of Illegal Superheroes (ICE DISH) – the largest investigative agency in the U.S. dedicated to the apprehension and removal of “illegal superheroes.”
+That same year, he co-created 20/20 FOTO – the first institutional cross-border art program between El Paso, Texas, and Juárez, Mexico since the 2008 eruption of regional violence.
 In 2011, he created Clavo’s School for Young Superheroes (SYS) – a traveling school inspired by the institute where the X-Men are educated.
 Both ICE DISH and the SYS continue to be active.

 Rivas’ work has been presented as part of exhibitions and projects, nationally and internationally, in universities, schools, public parks, libraries, web-based projects, galleries, and museums such as the Museum of Latin American Art, Museum of Art of El Salvador, National Palace of Culture of Guatemala, Crystal Bridges Museum of American Art, and Cartoon Art Museum; with upcoming exhibitions at the San Antonio Museum of Art, Addison Gallery of American Art, and Museo de la Palabra y la Imagen in El Salvador.
 His work has been published and written about throughout the Americas, Europe, Australia, and China by the likes of The Guardian (UK), CNN Español, NBC, Univision, The Huffington Post, The New York Times blog, The Washington Post, Democracy Now!, MTV, NPR, Lado B (Mexico), Prensa Contrapunto (El Salvador), ArtInfo International, Colorlines Magazine, Upworthy, Art Practical, Daily Serving, KQED, SF Weekly, and others.
 His work has been acquired by Michigan State University Libraries, along with private collections in the U.S. and Australia.